TerryEbdon/RSTS/README.md

 A project to track my experiments with a PDP-11 emulator running RSTS/E.

 The \*.do files are simh Simulator Control Protocol (SCP) scripts.
-They are *not*, as Git Hub claims, stato source files.
+They are *not*, as Git Hub claims, stata source files.
+The scripts should be host OS independent, but I've only tested on Windows.

 The sysgen scripts, SysgenV8.do and SysgenV9.do, are used to build to corresponding RSTS/E versions from a tape distribution kit.
 (I use the ones from rsts.org).
 The target system is configured using the following scripts in the common/ folder:

 - MicroControllers.do
 - SerialCards.do